thaisbeham/dask-flood-mapper/CONTRIBUTING.md

 ## Contributing

-Thank you for the interesse in contributing to this project!
-We accept contribution in the following fields:
+Thank you for the interest in contributing to this project!
+We accept contributions in the following areas:

 * Reporting a bug
 * Discussing the current state of the code